 Who built Stonehenge?

-Visitors to the site have wondered at the origin of Stonehenge for many centuries.
+Visitors to the site have wondered about the origin of Stonehenge for many centuries.
 Suggestions from druids to Merlin the Wizard to space aliens have been forwarded by researchers (amateur and otherwise!) over the years.
-Fortunately, modern archeological techniques have provided us with a more reasoned estimation.
+Fortunately, modern archaeological techniques have provided us with a more reasoned estimation.

 Who exactly built it, and why, still remains shrouded in mystery.